 Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 Nuku Hiva welcomes those who seek a genuine connection with a powerful culture, a challenging landscape, and an authentic Pacific island way of life.
-This guide aids your preparation for a journey into the heart of the Marquesas, where the spirit of the land, known as Mana, shapes every experience.
+This guide aids your preparation for a voyage into the heart of the Marquesas, where the spirit of the land, known as Mana, shapes every experience.

 Nuku Hiva carries deep historical importance.
 It was a major center for ancient Marquesan culture.
 Powerful tribal confederations thrived in its fertile valleys, developing sophisticated societies and rich artistic traditions.

 Valleys across the island hold numerous archaeological sites, including Me'ae (sacred places) and Tohua (ceremonial platforms), with stone foundations, carved tikis, and petroglyphs.
-These remnants embody Mana, the spiritual power central to Polynesian belief.
+These remnants embody Mana, the sacred power central to Polynesian belief.
 The island gained recognition through Herman Melville's "Typee," an early description of Polynesian life.

 Through valleys and to waterfalls.